 Sadly, that was not really the case.
 On top of balancing my continuously weak empire and maintaining a strong military standing, I never could seem to win any battles.
 My armada would jump in from the neighboring system, a dozen or so ships at times, and proceed to go toe-to-toe with the AI.
 I’d watch the fireworks : one by one my ships exploding brilliantly against the backdrop of space.
 Spectacular defeats one and all, even with all of my effort in ship building or design.
 Maybe I should give up being an amateur ship designer…

 In all honesty though, the game’s battles in space seem like a slow pirouette; expect to watch both sides of the conflict continually circle back and forth in an attempt to bring their weapons to bear properly, unleashing furious salvos that never really seem to hit on-screen but cause serious damage to ship shields and armor.
 And expect it to be a tough thing to watch – the enemy AI, even on Easy, is fairly difficult to overcome.
 This even includes the various rouge units players can expect to meet in various systems, many of which I lost more than a few ships to.

 Ultimately though, StarDrive tries very hard to capture the awe and feel of some of the more well-known 4X titles.
 It doesn’t necessarily do a fantastic job in the process, but there are a lot of good, key pieces to the game that I did enjoy.
 They are just hidden behind bad UI and constraining controls and one of the steepest learning curves imaginable.
-Players looking to expand their repertoire and love 4X games will no doubt enjoy StarDrive, but for many it’s not going to be a first choice, or even fourth or fifth.Note: The StarDrive review was written based on the PC version of the game provided to us for review.
+Players looking to expand their repertoire and love 4X games will no doubt enjoy StarDrive, but for many it’s not going to be a first choice, or even fourth or fifth.Note: StarDrive was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.